Links on SoundGuys may earn us a commission. Learn more.

 - Beats Studio Buds: Apple packed great sound quality into these great fitting and compact earbuds.
 The Beats Studio Buds also support quick pairing with Android devices and charge via USB-C. The downside: you don’t get any H1 chip with it.

-- Bose Sport Earbuds: This is one of the latest true wireless earbuds Bose has to offer, featuring a sleek design, IPX4 water-resistant build, and intuitive touch controls.
+- Bose Sport Earbuds: This is one of the latest wireless earbuds Bose has to offer, featuring a sleek design, IPX4 water-resistant build, and intuitive touch controls.

-- Bose QuietComfort Earbuds: This is Bose’s latest flagship true wireless earbuds—delivering excellent active noise cancelling in an IPX4 water-resistant build.
+- Bose QuietComfort Earbuds: This is Bose’s latest flagship wireless earbuds—delivering excellent active noise cancelling in an IPX4 water-resistant build.
 These buds are essentially the in-ear version of the Bose Noise Cancelling Headphones 700.

-- Samsung Galaxy Buds 2: Samsung’s Galaxy Buds lead the true wireless pack in with a good battery life and good ANC.
+- Samsung Galaxy Buds 2: Samsung’s Galaxy Buds lead the wireless pack in with a good battery life and good ANC.
 If you want AAC support, a whimsical design, and wireless charging for less, try it.
 Just be aware that you can’t access any software updates, unless you or a buddy has an Android device.

 - Sony WF-1000XM3: A great option for athletes and commuters alike.
 This well-designed pair of earbuds will isolate you from the world when you want it but it can’t compete with the newer XM4.